emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

    After successful execution, the command line will be in blocking receive state and will print the message after receiving the message.

-   For information on more parameters, see  [MQTT X CLI - Subscribe](https://mqttx.app/docs/cli/get-started#subscribe).
+   For information on more parameters, see  [MQTTX CLI - Subscribe](https://mqttx.app/docs/cli/get-started#subscribe).

 3. Open a new command line window, execute the command below to connect to EMQX, and publish a message to topic `testtopic/#`: